 Toilet flange repair isn’t easy.
-There are a couple of possibilities, and everything depends on the size and type of pipe.
+There are a couple of possibilities with replacing a toilet flange, and everything depends on the size and type of pipe.

 If the plastic pipe has a 3-inch inside diameter, you’ll have to remove the old flange from the outside of the pipe.
 This is a difficult task because you have to make the opening around the flange large enough to peal the old flange off the pipe.
 In addition, there is no guarantee of success with this type of toilet repair; it takes a plumber many years to master the art of splitting the glue joint without damaging the pipe.

 If a closet flange is cast iron, then you would have to use a hammer and chisel to break the flange and remove it.

 • If it is a 4-inch pipe: